giecaruff/stoneforge/docs/modules/petrophysics.rst

 Petrophysics
 =========================

 This section contains documentation for the Petrophysics module.
+We indicate the reference (Pt-Br) of :footcite:t:`freire2020youtube` for the methods used in this module.

 .. automodule:: stoneforge.petrophysics
     :members: